11 of the Fastest Growing Vegetables For Your Homestead

 spinach plant

 A nutritious and delicious crop to harvest.
-Spinach grows best in cooler weather; to get the most of your space plant two crops so that they can mature in succession.
+Spinach grows best in cooler weather; to get the most out of your space, plant two crops so that they can mature in succession.

-Spinach does not fair well in hot weather but is a reliable spring and early summer vegetable.
+Spinach does not fare well in hot weather but is a reliable spring and early summer vegetable.

 Kale